jehopark/FoDS_HS/README.md

-# Foundtations of Data Science using R for High Schoolers, Winter 2021
+# Foundtations of Data Science using R for High School, Winter 2021

 ## Course Description